 - Audience: User organization's information technology executives, compliance officers, vendor management executives, regulators, other specified parties and appropriate business partners

 - Additional Criteria: SOC 2 reports can also include other suitable criteria, such as HITRUST, the HIPAA Security Rule and others.

 - Purpose: Same purpose as SOC 2 report

 - Information required: Same information as SOC 2 report, but with a less detailed description of the controls of the service organization

-- Audience: Unrestricted and can be viewed by anyone who would like confidence in the controls for the service organization
+- Audience: Unrestricted and can be used by anyone who has the appropriate understanding of the subject matter and who would like confidence in the controls for the service organization

 SOC for Cybersecurity is a new risk framework that establishes common criteria and guidelines for communicating about an organization’s cybersecurity risk management program.
 It enables organizations to report on their cybersecurity management programs to external stakeholders with the credibility associated with an independent examination report.

 SOC for Vendor Supply Chains (under development by the AICPA)